 - a) Fund working capital requirements for organic growth in our businesses, which could include accelerating payments to suppliers in exchange for meaningful cash discounts.
 Growing internally with adequate margins offers the highest returns on capital with the least risk. - b) Fund capital expenditures for our businesses, both for maintenance and expansion projects as needed.
-Capital expenditure requirements for upholstery fabrics and home accessories businesses will be minimal as the business model is not capital intensive. - c) Pay down debt as required. - d) Pay quarterly dividend (rate increased to \$0.10 per share, or \$0.40 annually, as approved November 2018), with plan to gradually increase annually based on performance and business outlook.
+Capital expenditure requirements for our upholstery fabrics and home accessories businesses will be minimal as the business model is not capital intensive. - c) Pay down debt as required. - d) Pay quarterly dividend (rate increased five percent, or \$0.42 annually, as approved December 2019), with plan to continue to gradually increase annually based on performance and business outlook.